Construction Cost Crisis Australia | Impact & Solutions

 Projects are running and money is coming in.
 But rising input costs, slow recovery and contract limits are squeezing margin across multiple jobs at once.

 The business looks busy.
-But cash flow and exposure are building underneath.
+Cash flow and exposure are building underneath.

-We map contracts, commercial strategy and financial performance together, then reset priorities to protect the business.
+Blaze Business & Legal maps contracts, commercial strategy and financial performance together, then resets priorities to protect the business.

 Tradie / Sole Trader